vorg/timeline.js/README.md

 Adding gui.js script to the page will open a timeline panel on the bottom of the page if any animation was added before first frame.
-One track for evey animated property will be created.
+One track for every animated property will be created.
 Click and drag to edit key frames, double click to add new frames.
 Press export button (tree horizontal lines) to export code you can then copy paste in your scrip	.